 Current projects include the recently released studio cast album for The Violet Hour starring Tony Award-winner Santino Fontana, Erika Henningsen, Jeremy Jordan, Solea Pfeiffer, and Brandon Uranowitz.
 The album was named "The Best Cast Recording of 2022" by the Broadway Radio Show.
-Broadway World declared it "Essential listening for any true musical theatre fan" and Talking' Broadway wrote that "There is hope for well-made theatre songs in the post-Sondheim world."
+Broadway World declared it "Essential listening for any true musical theatre fan" and Talkin' Broadway wrote that "There is hope for well-made theatre songs in the post-Sondheim world."

 Two-time Tony nominee Laura Osnes recorded Eric and Will's song "When I See You Again," which was featured on the album Artists in Residence and released as a music video to commemorate the anniversary of the Broadway shutdown.
 Their papers for this project have now been permanently housed in a Special Collection of the Music Division at the Library of Congress.

 With Will Reynolds, Eric has also written material for the Apple TV+ musical animated series Central Park starring Josh Gad, Leslie Odom Jr, Daveed Diggs, and Stanley Tucci.